Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 logo: 'assets/images/logo.png'
 ---

+This post is intended for people with work working knowledge of Object Oriented Programming, and some basic Java skill.
+We touch on the topic of keywords and thier usage, some commonly used classes, and some light troubleshoting skill.

 To creae a runnable Java object, we need to compile our source code.
 After compiled, we have Java _bytecode_, that can be ran on numerous devices.

 ````
 ~$ javac Test.java
 ~$ java Test
 ````

+Your `CLASSPATH` env variable has to be set to our working folder to get `java Test` to run.
+Otherwise you have to specify it from our root directory `java -cp /home/user/Projects/ Test`.
+Our `-cp` is short for `-classpath`, meaning class search path of directories and zip/jar files.

 ###### Keywords